CNN Underscored's Days of Deals are here — shop exclusive savings on 35 of our favorite products | CNN Underscored

 Why we love it: When we had the opportunity to try the Luxe Hardcore Sheet Bundle, we were impressed by how cooling the silky-soft material was and how durable the set was after repeated washes.
 We also found the Linen Core Sheet Set to be the softest linen sheet set we’ve tried.

-What you should buy: Opt for the Luxe Hardcore Sheet Set if you’re a hot sleeper or the Linen Core Sheet Set if you want extra-soft, durable sheets.
+What you should buy: Opt for the Linen Core Sheet Set if you want extra-soft, durable sheets.

 Read more about this Brooklinen offer here.